jrouwe/JoltPhysics/Docs/Architecture.md

 To create a sensor, either set [BodyCreationSettings::mIsSensor](@ref BodyCreationSettings::mIsSensor) to true when constructing a body or set it after construction through [Body::SetIsSensor](@ref Body::SetIsSensor).
 A sensor can only use the discrete motion quality type at this moment.

 To make sensors detect collisions with static objects, set the [BodyCreationSettings::mCollideKinematicVsNonDynamic](@ref BodyCreationSettings::mCollideKinematicVsNonDynamic) to true or call [Body::SetCollideKinematicVsNonDynamic](@ref Body::SetCollideKinematicVsNonDynamic).
 Note that it can place a large burden on the collision detection system if you have a large sensor intersect with e.g. a large mesh terrain or a height field as you will get many contact callbacks and these contacts will take up a lot of space in the contact cache.
 Ensure that your sensor is in an object layer that collides with as few static bodies as possible.

+To temporarily disable a sensor, choose between:

+* Remove the sensor by calling BodyInterface::RemoveBody and re-add it later again with BodyInterface::AddBody.
+* Change the collision layer using BodyInterface::SetObjectLayer to a layer that doesn't collide with anything (possibly also in a BroadPhaseLayer that doesn't collide with anything)

 ## Sleeping {#sleeping-bodies}